-Ever have moments of forgetfulness and “where did I put my keys?”, that happens to us all, but frequent brain fog could be your bodies way of telling you to check in with how you’re nourishing yourself (i.e. food)!
-Brain fog can be a sign of several health challenges, but most commonly it’s high stress or poor stress management, not eating enough nutrient and energy dense food, and not eating with a routine so your energy levels (i.e. blood sugar) stay steady and stable.
+Ever have moments of forgetfulness and “where did I put my keys?”
+That happens to us all, but frequent brain fog could be your body’s way of telling you to check in with how you’re nourishing yourself (i.e. food)!
+Brain fog can be a sign of several health challenges, but it’s also one of the key symptoms of not eating enough throughout the day.
 Postponing lunches or interrupting your normal meal times to attend meetings or take calls delays the energy your body needs to keep going.
 So if that 3 p.m. lull hits hard and you realize you haven’t had lunch, that’s your cue to head to the kitchen or grab a snack.

 4. Hair Loss and Brittle Nails

-This may come as a surprise to you, but if you’re not eating enough food or getting enough nutrients, the highest priority organs will take the lead in getting those nutrients, such as your brain, heart, etc., not your hair, skin, and nails.
+This may come as a surprise to you, but if you’re not eating enough food or getting enough nutrients, the highest priority organs will take the lead in getting those nutrients, such as your brain, heart, etc., rather than your hair, skin, and nails.
 That’s why you may notice your physical appearance takes a hit when your body doesn’t get the nutrients it needs.
-Hair, skin, and nail care are so closely tied to what you eat, how many minerals, healthy fats, protein, and overall nutrients your body is absorbing.
+Hair, skin, and nail health is so closely tied to what you eat along with how many minerals, healthy fats, protein, and overall nutrients your body is absorbing.

 5. Irritable Mood

 Hangry is a real emotion!
-If you’re battling a busy day and had to rush out the door without breakfast, your blood sugar takes a dip and your mood does, too.
-Studies show that low-glucose levels can cause aggression and violent behavior.
-(4) So when you haven’t had anything to eat, there’s a reason you aren’t feeling like your best self.
-In addition to feeling off your game or having a moody attitude, hanger can also cause headaches, migraine, lightheadedness, and nausea.
+If you’re battling a busy day and had to rush out the door without breakfast, your blood sugar and your mood can take a dip.
+Studies show that low glucose levels can cause aggression and violent behavior.
+(4) So when you haven’t had anything to eat, irritability may be one of the first noticeable side effects of not eating enough calories.
+In addition to feeling off your game or having a moody attitude, hunger can also cause headaches, migraine, lightheadedness, and nausea.